Care Level: Easy

 Diet Requirements: A diet made up of various high quality protein and vegetable based foods are ideal.
 Such options include frozen brine shrimp and blood worms, and foods containing Spirulina algae are a plus.
 Kribensis will accept sinking pellet foods and flake foods as a staple, but these should not make up the majority of their diet.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: An established minimum 55 gallon aquarium is ideal for a pair of Kribensis.
+Care Requirements: An established minimum 15 gallon aquarium is ideal for a juvenile pair of Kribensis.
+More mature specimens will require a larger aquarium.
 Biweekly water changes are encouraged to keep water parameters ideal (Nitrates < 30 ppm).
 The aquarium does not need to be aquascaped with anything in particular to keep Kribensis happy, but a finer substrate, driftwood and other natural-looking arrangements will bring out the beauty of this cichlid.
 Including decor that can mimic caves will be refuges for spawning.
 Common tank mates for Kribensis include barbs, danios, tetras, cory catfish, gouramis, other dwarf west African cichlids and some Tanganyikan cichlids [note potential different water chemistry preferences, however; namely pH].
 Do not keep Kribensis with aggressive Malawian cichlids.
 Recommended water conditions, 76-82° F, KH 0-12, pH 5.0-7.0.

 Purchase Size: Small: 3/4” to 1”; Medium: 1-1/4” to 1-1/2”